UWPCE-PythonCert/PythonCertDevel/source/modules/MultipleInheritance.rst

 But it's not as simple as finding and calling the first superclass method it finds: ``super()`` will call all the sibling superclass methods:

-Here is an example of class that inherits from three superclasses:
+Here is an example of a class that inherits from three superclasses:

 .. code-block:: python